gradle/build-tool-training-exercises/Jvm_Builds_with_Gradle_Build_Tool/exercise1/README.md

 ---
 ### Code Generation Task

 Open the Gradle project in the `lab` folder.
-In IntelliJ you can do this by opening the `settings.gradle.kts` file as a Gradle project.

 Inspect the `<subproject>/src/main/java/com/gradle/lab/<source>` file.
 You will notice it depends on a `Message` class which isn't found.